Ambient Occlusion

 5. Store the collision distance per fragment.

-6. Use it to darken the Reflection Map using a shader.
+6. Use it to darken the Reflection Map with a shader.

 fig 11: Generate reflect vectors